-Though email-based attacks are the most common cyber attacks to harm an organization, there is a silver lining.
-The catch here is that most of these attacks are low-tech and involve manipulating the employee.
-As a result, organizations can prevent these attacks with the combination of training, awareness, and appropriate email security standards and tools.
+Though email attacks are the most common cyber attack to harm an organization, there is a silver lining.
+The catch here is that most of these attacks are low-tech and involve manipulating the employees.
+As a result, organizations can prevent these attacks with a combination of training, awareness, and appropriate email security standards and tools.

-Some of the best security practices an organization can implement are mentioned below:
+Some of the best practices for email security an organization can implement are mentioned below:

-Provide cyber security training and awareness for your employees so that they are aware of the cyber attack vectors.
+Provide security awareness training for your employees so that they are aware of the cyber attack vectors.
 They should have the knowledge and experience of how to react when they face cyber attacks.
 To achieve this, simulated cyber attacks will help them experience how it actually works or looks in the real world.

-It is advisable to know where your organization stands in terms of being prepared to combat the existing and emerging email threats.
-Analyzing the current security posture can help you find the loopholes and where it needs to be patched.
+It is advisable to know where your organization stands in terms of being prepared to combat existing and emerging email threats.
+Analyzing the current security posture can help you find the loopholes and where they need to be patched.

-When it comes to defending against email-based attacks, a strong password policy acts as the first defense line.
+When it comes to defending against email attacks, a strong password policy acts as the first defense line.
 Hence, organizations should enforce a strong password policy and also make sure that employees are following the same.
-A strong password policy consists of having different passwords for different accounts, passwords that are a combination of uppercase and lowercase along with numbers and symbols, etc.
+To keep your password safe, different passwords for different accounts should be used.
+Passwords that are a combination of uppercase and lowercase letters, along with numbers and symbols, etc.